 WHY THIS IS AN ISSUE

-It is estimated that around 90% of all skin cancers are associated with solar and artificial ultraviolet radiation (UVR) exposure - a modifiable and preventable risk factor.
+It is estimated that around 65% of all melanoma cases are associated with solar and artificial ultraviolet radiation (UVR) exposure - a modifiable and preventable risk factor.29

 Skin cancer isn’t a big issue.